 *That’s where I come in with a video solution for your individual, personal challenges, including showing you how to practice effectively with limited resources.

-Untold numbers of people across the U.S. buy defensive handguns they are afraid to use.
-Afraid of recoil.
-Afraid of the noise.
-Afraid of whatever they have imagined about the dynamics of a gun being discharged.
+Untold numbers of people across the U.S. buy defensive handguns they don’t like using.
+Recoil, noise, whatever is troubling about the dynamics of a gun being discharged.

 - They are doing it, but hating it.

-- They are trying, but not able to control their emotions.
+- They are trying, but need experienced input on controlling their reaction.

 But they are trying.
 That being the case …….